strapi/strapi/docs/3.0.0-beta.x/guides/client.md

 # Setup a third party client

-This guide will explain how to setup a connection with a tiers client and use it everywhere in your code.
+This guide will explain how to setup a connection with a third party client and use it everywhere in your code.

 In our example we will use the GitHub Node.JS client [OctoKit REST.js](https://github.com/octokit/rest.js/).